BA-CalderonMorales/rust-terminal-forge/README.md

 Simply open [Lovable](https://lovable.dev/projects/8625de05-3749-4001-aedf-b432dd29c710) and click on Share -> Publish.

+## GitHub Pages

+This repository is configured to publish the site using GitHub Pages.

+- `.github/workflows/preview.yml` builds a preview for every pull request and posts the URL as a comment.
+- `.github/workflows/deploy.yml` deploys the `main` branch to GitHub Pages.

+Once deployed, your site will be available at `https://<OWNER>.github.io/rust-terminal-forge/`.

 ## Can I connect a custom domain to my Lovable project?

 Yes, you can!